4. How and when you’ll be paid

 Your Universal Credit payment is normally paid directly into an account in your name, such as a bank, building society or credit union account.
 This will need to be a current account, not a savings account.
 If you don’t have one, the Money Advice Service website can help you choose the account that’s right for you.

 If you are part of a couple, living in the same household, and both of you are claiming Universal Credit, you will receive one monthly household payment.
 In exceptional circumstances a Universal Credit payment can be divided between 2 members of a household.
 This is known as a split payment.
-Call the helpline or talk to your work coach to find out more.
+Contact Universal Credit or talk to your work coach to find out more.

 Universal Credit is assessed and paid in arrears, on a monthly basis and in a single payment.
 Your personal circumstances will be assessed to work out the amount of Universal Credit you will get.